astronomer/docs/astro/cli/install-cli.md

 - You are an Astro user.
 - You're currently using the `astrocloud` CLI executable.

-For more information on Astro CLI version 1.0.0, see [Astro CLI Release Notes](cli/release-notes.md).
+For more information about Astro CLI version 1.0.0, see [Astro CLI Release Notes](cli/release-notes.md).

 ### Step 1: Uninstall `astrocloud`